junxit/us-congress-bills-111/metadata.md

 - 2009-05-21 — Placed on the House Calendar, Calendar No. 60.
 - 2009-05-21 — The House Committee on Rules reported an original measure, H. Rept.
 111-127, by Mr. Perlmutter.
 - 2009-05-21 — The House Committee on Rules reported an original measure, H. Rept.
 111-127, by Mr. Perlmutter.
+- 2009-06-04 — Considered as privileged matter. (consideration: CR H6161-6168)
+- 2009-06-04 — DEBATE - The House proceeded with one hour of debate on H. Res.
+474.
+- 2009-06-04 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-06-04 — On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 179 (Roll no. 301). (text: CR H6161)
+- 2009-06-04 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 243 - 179 (Roll no. 301).(text: CR H6161)
+- 2009-06-04 — The previous question was ordered without objection. (consideration: CR H6168)